davidgriesel/03_streaming_service_database_queries/README.md

 <br>

 ### 5. Regional Sales Performance and Customer Numbers
-The Asia-Pacific region emerged as the clear leader ¤26 468 in sales and 235 customers, while Latin America performed the worst selling ¤8 096 from 73 customers.
+Sales figures vary considerably across geographic regions, with the Asia-Pacific market emerging as the clear leader.
+This region accounted for the highest number of customers (235) and the greatest total revenue (¤26,468), more than double that of any other region.
 <table>
 <tr>
 <td align="center" valign="top" width="100%">